AIxRead

 ˌdɪdʒɪˈteɪlɪs/ˌdɪdʒɪˈteɪlɪs/Slow

-A genus of plants commonly known as foxgloves, used in medicine for heart-related conditions.
+A genus of flowering plants commonly known as foxgloves, or the drug derived from these plants used to treat heart conditions.

 ˌdɪdʒɪˈtælɪs/ˌdɪdʒɪˈtælɪs/Slow

-A genus of plants commonly known as foxgloves, used in medicine for heart-related conditions.
+A genus of flowering plants commonly known as foxgloves, or the drug derived from these plants used to treat heart conditions.